A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

-where the last relation means these operators have non-trivial braiding given by $k$th root of unity, as can be seen from the Aharonov-Bohm phase.
+where the last relation means these operators have non-trivial braiding given by the $k$th root of unity, as can be seen from the Aharonov-Bohm phase.
 Thus if we ignore gravity, the global symmetries of the theory are: \begin{itemize} \item \textbf{$\mathbb Z_k$ zero-form symmetry:} the symmetry is generated by $V$, and $U$ carries the unit charge.
 The symmetry acts as $\phi\rightarrow \phi+\lambda_0$ where $\lambda_0$ is a multiple of $2\pi/k$.
-This leaves the action invariant using the Dirac quantization condition $\oint da\in \mathbb{Z}$.\footnote{ In contrast, the gauge transform for the gauge group is $a\rightarrow a+d\lambda'$ that leaves $\phi$ invariant. }
+This leaves the action invariant using the Dirac quantization condition $\oint \mathrm{d}a\in 2\pi\mathbb{Z}$.\footnote{ In contrast, the gauge transform for the gauge group is $a\rightarrow a+d\lambda'$ that leaves $\phi$ invariant.
+If we interpret the $\mathbb{Z}_k$ BF theory as the low-energy theory for a $U(1)$ gauge theory Higgsed to $\mathbb{Z}_k$ by a charge-$k$ scalar, the 0-form global symmetry transforms the $\mathbb{Z}_k$ vortices, where the $\mathbb{Z}_k$ connection has holonomy $e^{2\pi i/k}$ around the minimal vortex.}

 \item \textbf{$\mathbb Z_k$ one-form symmetry:} the one-form symmetry \cite{Gaiotto:2014kfa} is generated by $U$, and $V$ carries the unit charge.
 The one-form symmetry acts as $a\rightarrow a+\lambda_1$ for one-form $\lambda_1$ with $\mathbb{Z}_k$ holonomy. \end{itemize} The above symmetries should not be confused with the $\mathbb Z_k$ gauge symmetry.